-Siquijor Island in the Philippines is a mystical paradise with many awesome things to do including epic waterfalls, white sand beaches, iconic landmarks, awesome cliff jumps and more!
-If you’re an outdoor enthusiast like myself, you’ll be spoiled for adventures to add to your Siquijor Itinerary!
+Siquijor Island in the Philippines is an absolute paradise with many awesome things to do including epic waterfalls, white sand beaches, iconic landmarks, awesome cliff jumps, and more.
+If you’re an outdoor enthusiast like myself, you’ll be spoiled for adventures to add to your Siquijor itinerary!

 - Paliton Beach